mrd0x/secblog/src/pages/discovering-mcafee-products-zero-day-vulnerabilities/index.md

 ![Access-Denied](./access_denied.png)

-Fortunately, I noticed a problem with the permissions set on the parent folder that contains the executable.
+Fortunately, I noticed a problem with the permissions set on the parent folder which contains the executable maconfig.exe.
 A user with low privileges can copy and paste the parent folder to a different location and with that in mind, I copied the parent folder to my desktop and tried executing maconfig.exe and it ran!

 ![Maconfig](./maconfig_help.png)